-Llanos 123 and Llanos 124 Blocks: GeoPark and Hocol, each with fifty percent (50%) working interest executed an E&P contract over these blocks on December 20, 2019, as a result of the Permanent Competitive Process launched by ANH in 2019.
-We are the operator of these contracts.
+Llanos 86, Llanos 87, Llanos 104, Llanos 123 and Llanos 124 Blocks.
+We and Hocol (a subsidiary of Ecopetrol), each with fifty percent (50%) working interest, executed E&P contracts over these blocks in 2019, as a result of the Permanent Competitive Process launched by ANH.
+We are the operator of these contracts that are in exploratory phase 1.